algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/qualityAssurance/testPlan.md

 ### b.
 Testing scope

-The 2 principal things to test during this project will be the documents and the game itself. <br>
+The 2 main things to test during this project will be the documents and the game itself. <br>
-About the document, assuring their quality is paramount so the communication with the client is clear and the whole team can work on the same basis.
-We will verify the grammar and the different writing mistakes of the documents, but also the content itself, to ensure that no crucial points have been overlooked or erroneous elements introduced into the document. <br>
+About the documents, it's paramount to ensure their quality, so that communication with the client is clear and the whole team can work on the same basis.
+Not only will we check the documents for grammatical and typographical errors, but also the content itself, to ensure that no crucial points have been overlooked or erroneous elements introduced into the document. <br>
-About the game, we will test all the features listed in the functional specifications to verify if they are corresponding to what was planned in the specifications.
-We will also test the game on different OS (Windows and MAC) to be sure that the game works in each of them.
+As far as the game is concerned, we'll be testing all the features listed in the functional specifications to check that they correspond to what was originally intended.
+We will also be testing the game on different operating systems (Windows and MAC) to ensure that it works on all of them.

 <!-- All the documents and features listed in the functional specifications will be sorted by priority and product areas.
 If 2 features are ready for testing at the same, the one with the highest priority will be tested first.
 Documents will be tested first so when they are fully completed, the whole will be able to focus on the product. -->